 Importance of teachers’ day

 The importance of Teachers’ Day in our life is as much as that of teachers.
-This is the day when people from every corner of the country salute him for his contribution in educating, civilizing, responsible and conscientious citizens.
+This is the day when people from every corner of the country salute him for his contribution to educating, civilizing, responsible, and conscientious citizens.

-Teachers work every day for the country but, Teachers’ Day is celebrated only once in a whole year, when we are able to thank our teachers, that they made us so capable, gave us so much knowledge that we know right and wrong.
+Teachers work every day for the country but, Teachers’ Day is celebrated only once a whole year, when we are able to thank our teachers, they made us so capable, and gave us so much knowledge that we know right and wrong.

 They made me understand the differences between right and wrong and taught us the lesson of working hard and living a disciplined life.